-Zintel before duel against old colleagues: HSG Nordhorn under pressure!
+Zintel before a duel against old colleagues: HSG Nordhorn under pressure!

 Transparenz: Redaktionell erstellt und geprüft.